C2-Labs/atlas-deploy/docker_standalone/README.md

             - Default value: `"587"`
         - SmtpServer: Address for SMTP server used for **sending** email
             - Default value: `smtp.yourdomain.com` or for Office365, use `smtp.office365.com`
-    - DB_SERVER: Name of the database server. **DO NOT CHANGE IF USING docker-compose**
-        - Default value: `atlas-db`
-    - DB_PORT: Port for the database. **DO NOT CHANGE IF USING docker-compose**
-        - Default value: `1433`
-    - JWTSecretKey: This is your JWT Secret Key.
-This can be any random value, Base 64 encoded.
-If you have Node.js installed you can generate the key with the following command:
-        - `node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"`
-        - You can use any other mechanism to create this key.
-However, it should be long and secure key as it will be changed infrequently (or never) as it will invalidate all open sessions after being deployed.
-        - Default value: `Your&SuperSecret+JWTSecretToken+123442534234`
-    - SQLConn: This is the SQL Connection string from above.
-        - If using container's DB, simply configure the password to match the one configured in db.env.
-All other components should stay the same.
-NOTE: If you wish to connect to an external database, you can provide a full connection string and avoid provisioning an in-memory database locally.
-Also note that any data saved will be lost if the container running the database is stopped.
-    - EmailPassword: This is the password to login to your SMTP server using the user defined by the `EmailAddress` above
+    - EmailPassword: This is the password to login to your SMTP server using the user defined by the `EmailAddress` above -->

 ### Run ATLAS
 1. If you want to stand up the database container and ATLAS, navigate into the directory where the `docker-compose.yml` file is located